Back to blog

 sudo cloudflared service install <token>

-Then apply a tight firewall rule to allow cloudflared to connect only to Cloudflare endpoints (TCP/UDP 7844).
+Then apply a strict firewall rule so cloudflared can only reach Cloudflare endpoints on TCP/UDP 7844.

-From there, internal spokes no longer need public IPs; developer and admin access goes through Cloudflare, while production traffic can keep using the external load balancer.
+From there, internal spokes no longer need public IPs.
+Developer and admin access goes through Cloudflare, while production traffic can continue through the external load balancer.

 {